 World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

-Note: The undergraduate World Language Education Program, including the German major and minor, will be suspended in the fall of 2020.
-A new, graduate-level program is being developed for teacher certification in these languages.
+The undergraduate World Language Education Program, including the German major and minor, was suspended in the fall of 2020 and will be discontinued at the undergraduate level as of fall 2023.
+A new, graduate-level program in World Language Education is under development and will provide teacher certification in these languages.
+Contact the Department of Curriculum and Instruction, email@example.com, regarding the status of this new program.

 The mission of the World Language Education (WLE) program is (1) to promote a community-based approach to world language instruction; (2) to educate teachers who understand different cultures, are proficient in their languages, routinely visit other countries, and can build bridges across nations, races, socioeconomic groups, cultures, and languages; and (3) to certify teachers who are prepared to serve the global needs of increasingly multicultural and multilingual schools and are strongly committed to act for a world in which shared understanding through conflict resolution, negotiation and communication are guiding principles.